 Kyle Ferguson is the Chief Executive Officer of Confirmit, an industry-leading technology company providing solutions to customer experience, market research, and insight professionals.
 With over 20 years of experience in the technology industry, Ferguson drives Confirmit steadfastly towards its mission of making the complex simple, so businesses can turn insight into stories that fuel action.
-Kyle is passionate about empowering the people behind Confirmit’s technology, and it dedicated to ensuring that Confirmit works as a partner with its clients, to help them realize their vision.
+He is passionate about empowering the people behind Confirmit’s technology, and is dedicated to ensuring that Confirmit works as a partner with its clients to help them realize their vision.

-Kyle has extensive background in the technology space and a seasoned executive in banking and payments.
-Prior to joining Confirmit, Ferguson held the Chief Executive Officer role at Fraedom, a global FinTech company, where he successfully led the company’s sale to Visa Inc. in 2018.
-Prior to this, he also served as Chief Commercial Officer and Managing Director at the company, and spent 11 years with American Express in various leadership roles.
+Ferguson has extensive background in the technology space and is a seasoned executive in banking and payments.
+Prior to joining Confirmit, he held the CEO role at Fraedom, a global FinTech company, where he successfully led its sale to Visa Inc. in 2018.
+Prior to this, he also served as CCO and managing director at the company, and spent 11 years with American Express in various leadership roles.
 Ferguson holds a Bachelor of Science from Rensselaer Polytechnic Institute.

 14. Mark Shuttleworth, Canonical